Jane Ray: Career

-Before becoming an author and illustrator, Ray worked in a variety of jobs including a life model, special needs teacher, telephone cleaner and mural artist.
+Before becoming an author and illustrator, Ray worked in a variety of jobs including a life model, special education teacher, telephone cleaner and mural artist.
 Ray began her career by designing greetings cards and wrapping paper published by Roger La Borde.
 Her first full colour picture book, A Balloon for Grandad by Nigel Gray was published in 1989.
 She has illustrated books by Carol Ann Duffy (The Lost Happy Endings, pub.
 Bloomsbury), Jeanette Winterson (The King of Capri, Bloomsbury), Michael Rosen (Romeo and Juliet, Walker Books) and Kevin Crossley-Holland (Heartsong, Orchard Books).

 Ray takes a hands-on approach to her work, preferring not to use digital technology.
 She often uses watercolours with pencils, as well as collage and metallic inks to make distinctive decorative patterns.
 Ray takes a cross-cultural approach to her work, often looking for inspiration in the British Museum.
 She emphasises the importance of identity in her work and how children can relate to the story's characters at a personal level.
 Multi-culturalism is an important aspect of Ray's work, with her stating:"The children I meet are ethnically diverse, and I would frankly, be embarrassed if my "audience" wasn't represented in the books I am making for them.
 So, from the beginning of my career I have included characters of different ethnicities, and I have particularly enjoyed bringing those differences to the traditional "flaxen haired" European traditions of Grimm, Perrault and Andersen."In 2016 Ray contributed towards the Nightingale Project which 'brightens up hospitals through the arts'.
 She produced works for Shannon Ward women's psychiatric intensive care unit at St. Charles Hospital in West London.
 The project was later extended to Central and North West London NHS Foundation Trust.
 Ray's work was also displayed at the South Kensington and Chelsea Mental Health Centre.
 It was opened by Lord Fowler, the Lord Speaker of the House of Lords on the 1st of December 2016.
 In her work for this project Ray primarily depicted natural imagery such as trees as a way to connect outside life with the wards.
 Although common in her work, she specifically included birds as they represent freedom.
 When talking about the project, Ray claims it was 'liberating working on a much larger scale' and says it allowed for her artistic development.

 Ray works in a studio located in her garden in London and uses postcards and cuttings to inspire her work.

 She was nominated by IBBY UK as the British Nominee for the 2018 Hans Christian Andersen Award.